rdevans87/PWA_BudgetTracker/README.md

 When entering transactions offline, they populate the total when brought back online.
 In addition, `indexedDB` was used to cache dynamic content, i.e. users' inputs for withdrawals or deposits.

-Application deployed with `Heroku and MongoDB Atlas.`:
+Application deployed with `Heroku and MongoDB Atlas.`: [PWA Budget Tracker](https://pwa-budget-trakker.herokuapp.com/) ]

 PWA Budget Tracker App